-- Pseudonymised/ anonymised personal data in response to a diagnostic questionnaire collected via The Pipeline’s Genie evaluation tool.
+- Survey Data which may include personal data in response to a diagnostic questionnaire collected via The Pipeline’s Genie diagnostic tool (the “GENIE Diagnostic Tool“).

-- Technical Data internet protocol addresses, browser type and version, browser plug-in types and versions, time zone operating system and platform and other technology on the devices you use to access the Site.
+- Technical Data which may include internet protocol addresses, browser type and version, browser plug-in types and versions, time zone operating system and platform and other technology on the devices you use to access the Site.

 Why we process your data

-- There are 6 lawful reasons for processing personal data, however, we only rely on four legal bases to process information.
+There are six lawful reasons for processing personal data, however, we only rely on four legal bases to process information.
 These are:

-- You give consent for us to process your data
+- You give consent for us to process your data; or

-- It is necessary for us to carry out the processing in order to fulfil a contractual obligation with you
+- It is necessary for us to carry out the processing in order to fulfil a contractual obligation with you; or

-- There is a regulatory obligation on us which requires us to carry out the processing; or
+- There is a legal or regulatory obligation on us which requires us to carry out the processing; or

-- It is in the legitimate interest of the company to do so
+- It is in our legitimate interest to carry out the processing.

 How we collect your data